Regaining Your Appetite With IBS: Step-By-Step Action Plan.

 4. Try eating smaller meals instead of large ones.

-5. Try taking your calories in a “liquid meal” such as “Ensure” instant breakfasts or any other meal replacement. it will keep balanced nutrition.
-BUT remember to ensure it is low in FODMAP. read this article to learn how.
+5. Try taking calories in a “liquid meal” such as “Ensure” instant breakfasts or any other meal replacement.
+It will keep balanced nutrition.
+But remember to ensure it is low in FODMAP.
+Read this article to learn how.

 6. Watch your favorite Movie, TV show, or music while eating.